General Public

 In Indiana, psychologists are licensed after they have received their doctoral degree from an accredited institution.
 As part of their degree, psychologists have a one-year internship in which they are supervised as they provide services.
 After obtaining their degree, psychologists must pass a national professional exam in psychology as well as an exam regarding Indiana laws for the practice of psychology.
 In addition, a newly licensed psychologist must have an additional year (1800 hours ) of supervised work.
 After this year, the psychologist applies for an endorsement in their license that is called a “Health Service Provider in Psychology” or HSPP.
 Only HSPP psychologists can practice independently without supervision in Indiana.

-What is the difference between a Ph.D., an Ed.D., and a Psy.D.?
+What is the difference between a Ph.D. and a Psy.D.?

 These degrees indicate some differences in training, but are essentially the same in terms of practice.
 A person who has a Ph.D. actually has a Doctoral Degree of Philosophy in Psychology (usually clinical or counseling).
-A person with an Ed.D. possesses a Doctorate Of Education Degree and training has been directed towards educational practice and the application of theory and research.
 A person who has a Psy.D. has a Doctoral Degree in Psychology and training has been directed toward the provision of psychological services.
-The different types of degrees reflect a difference in the philosophy of training with Ph.D. programs emphasizing a greater research orientation than Ed.D. and Psy.D. programs.
-Each of these programs prepare individuals to be practicing psychologists.
+The different degrees reflect a difference in the philosophy of training with Ph.D. programs emphasizing a greater research orientation than Psy.D. programs.
+Both of these programs prepare individuals to be practicing psychologists.

 What type of services do psychologists provide?